Winds-Studio/Leaf-website/pages/index.md

   - title: <span class='emoji'>⚡</span> Powerful and optimized
     details: Stable and performant, Leaf is designed to scale
   - title: <span class='emoji'>🧬</span> Useful and customizable
-    details: Contains many useful features and fixes; all of which can be customized in-config
+    details: Contains many useful features and fixes, all of which can be customized in-config
   - title: <span class='emoji'>📦</span> Latest dependencies
     details: Always modern, keeping dependencies up-to-date
 ---